-The tub is situated near the road but hidden down of the hill that gives the feeling of privacy if no one is there - rare case at the spring or summer weekends.
-This spot is very well-known and loved for relatively warm water, easy access, and breathtaking view on the snow-capped Sierra Nevada.
+Though the soaking tub is situated near the road, it is hidden down of the hill that gives the feeling of privacy if no one is there - a rare case at the spring or summer weekends.
+This spot is very well-known and loved for relatively warm water, easy access, and breathtaking views of the snow-capped Sierra Nevada.

-There is parking available at the lower area next to the tub.
-Please help to keep the springs clean by packing out all your trash.
+There is parking available in the lower area next to the tub.
+Please help to keep the hot springs clean by packing out all your trash.

 Rock Tub Hot Springs | Facts

 Location: 12 miles east of Mammoth Lakes • California • USA